Origin: Antrim (Northern Ireland)

 Type: Irish Single Malt Whiskey

-Ageing barrels: Ex-Bourbon, ex-Sherry Oloroso and ex-Madeira Wine
+Ageing casks: Ex-Bourbon, ex-Sherry Oloroso and ex-Madeira Wine

 Additional coloring: Yes